pau13-loop/CV/index.md

 My performance is always oriented to the execution and achievement of results in the tasks that can be assigned to me.

-I'm a committed person with work therefore I would like to be considered and have the chance to collaborate in your business.
+I'm a committed person with work therefore, I would like to be considered and have the chance to collaborate in your business.

 ## Personal Data